Intel CEO resigns after probe of relationship with employee

 The board named Chief Financial Officer Robert Swan as interim CEO and said it has begun a search for a permanent CEO, including internal and external candidates.

 Intel declined to give any further information about the probe.
-Intel shares fell 1.8 percent.
+Its shares fell 2 percent.

+The company’s board was informed a week ago that Krzanich had a mutual relationship with an employee in his chain of command in the past, according to a source familiar with the matter who asked not to be named.

+Intel’s policy, which dates back to 2011, requires employees to report any colleague’s relationship with a subordinate if they come to know about it, the person added.
+Intel has fired managers before for violating the policy.

 Krzanich, who did not have an employment contract, is entitled to a $38 million “walk-away” payment in the event of a voluntary termination, according to Intel’s regulatory filings.